1. Home

 4. / Types of Eczema

 Eczema is a skin condition wherein patches of skin become inflamed, itchy, cracked, and rough causing blisters.
 According to the National Center for Biotechnology Information, symptoms of eczema were detected in 2.7% of children (In the age group of 6-7 years).
-Symptoms of severe eczema were detected in 0.3% of adults and lifetime prevalence was 4.4% in the general population.
+Symptoms of severe eczema were detected in 0.3% of adults.
+The lifetime prevalence of eczema was 4.4% in the general population.
+Let's have an overlook at the common types of eczema:

 This type of eczema appears locally whenever an allergen or irritant comes into touch with the skin (allergic contact dermatitis) (irritant contact dermatitis).
 Eczema is typically brought on by prolonged interaction with allergens like food and other environmental factors.
 However, a brief duration of exposure to allergens might also cause an immediate eczema reaction.